saberkid/VirusDetectionWebsite/README.md

 * Paging if the query result is too long.
 (Due to the API limits, not implemented here.)
 * Using asynchronized operations to update the webpage with partial results.
 (In Djiango, implementation of async requests depends on different brokers (redis, database, django etc.).
 Not fulfilled here for the easy deployment of the project)
 * Integrate with [nginx](https://www.nginx.com/) and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to improve the performance at a high concurrency.
+* Add restrictions on the amount of requests acceptable during a period. (tocken bucket on whole server/ per user)